-The best Amazon Echo Show tips and tricks
+Amazon Echo Show tips and tricks: Master Alexa on a touchscreen

 Light bar definitions

-The bottom of your Echo Show's screen will light up different colours as a visual indicator.
+The edge of your Echo Show's screen will light up different colours as a visual indicator.
 Here's what those colours mean:

 - Blue: A blue bar appears on the screen to indicate that Alexa is processing your request.

-- Red: A red bar appears when your device's microphones and camera are turned off.
+- Red: A red bar appears when your device's microphone is turned off.

 - Orange: An orange bar appears when your device is experiencing connectivity issues.